vinyulis/seed-jee/README.md

 In the github root folder, you will find information on how to use docker-compose, a tool for define and run multi-container Docker applications.

+## Kubernetes

+In the github root folder, you will find information on how to run the solution Kubernetes.

 [git]: https://git-scm.com/
 [maven]: https://maven.apache.org/download.cgi